Home AI/ML Transfer Learning, Fine-Tuning, and Domain Adaptation: A Complete Guide with Anomaly Detection for Heterogeneous Cobots

 The motivation is overwhelmingly practical:

-• Limited labeled data: Labeling anomalies in cobot sensor data requires domain experts who understand both the robot’s kinematics and the manufacturing process.
-You might have thousands of labeled samples for one robot brand but almost none for another.
+• Limited labelled data.
+Labelling anomalies in cobot sensor data requires domain experts familiar with both the robot’s kinematics and the manufacturing process.
+Thousands of labelled samples may be available for one robot brand, but very few for another.

-• Expensive annotation: Each labeled anomaly might require a robotics engineer to review hours of sensor logs.
-At $150/hour, labeling 10,000 samples across five brands could cost more than the robots themselves.
+• Expensive annotation.
+Each labelled anomaly may require a robotics engineer to review hours of sensor logs.
+At 150 USD per hour, labelling 10,000 samples across five brands can cost more than the robots themselves.

-• Faster convergence: A model initialized with transferred knowledge reaches acceptable performance in hours rather than weeks.
+• Faster convergence.
+A model initialised with transferred knowledge reaches acceptable performance in hours rather than weeks.

-• Better generalization: Features learned from large, diverse datasets often capture universal patterns that improve performance even on seemingly unrelated tasks.
+• Better generalisation.
+Features learned from large, diverse datasets often capture general patterns that improve performance even on seemingly unrelated tasks.

 Types of Transfer Learning